ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 We can first create a new folder, `datasets`, inside our project folder.
 We can then download the entire set as a `.zip` file, extract its contents, and move them to the newly created folder.

-The `datasets` folder will contain 20 files weighing 10.2MB.
+The `datasets` folder will contain 20 files weighing 10.2MB in total.

 We can also create an outputs directory, where we will store our written files: